hjl386/CSCI-UA-0480-Section-008-Final-Project/README.md

   reviews: // an array of reviews other users placed about you,
   critiques: // an array of critiques you wrote about other users }
+//Will include an image in the future
+//Will include a short description in the future
+//Will include potential ability to write a daily post/tweet
 ```

 An Example Match Array: